abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 1653843600, 1653847200, 1653850800, 1653854400, 1653858000, 1653861600,
 1653865200), class = c("POSIXct", "POSIXt"), tzone = "")
 ```
-**Note:** the above conversion to posixct would normally be in structural errors section.

 **Step 4: Weight Log Data**